 Drug-induced weight-gain is also a serious side-effect of certain atypical (second generation) antipsychotic drugs such as olanzapine.
-We therefore developed an animal model of antipsychotic-induced weight gain (neuroleptic-induced weight gain) that can be used to investigate the effects of novel antipsychotic drugs on body weight. (link to appropriate page in CNS section).
+We therefore developed an animal model of antipsychotic-induced weight gain (neuroleptic-induced weight gain) that can be used to investigate the effects of novel antipsychotic drugs on body weight.

 These animal models can also be used to explore whether novel antiobesity agents can prevent the increase in body weight produced by other drug treatments.